Cotton Program Overview

 - Before you purchase clothes, check apparel companies’ websites to see if they have developed policies on Uzbek cotton.

-- Spread the word to friends and family about forced child labor in Uzbekistan to help raise public awareness of the plight of the children there.
+- Spread the word to friends and family about forced labor in Uzbekistan to help raise public awareness of the plight of the people there.

 - Purchase garments that have accountability built into them, such as those made with alternative cottons (Organic, Fair Trade, Better Cotton, et cetera).